Spycemyster/spycemyster-website-backup/projects/spycelibrary.md

 ### Static Methods
 -   void Destroy(GameObject)
     -   Removes the game object from the scene
--   void QueueDraw(GameObject, bool cameraEnabled)
+-   void DrawObject(GameObject, bool cameraEnabled)
     -   Queues the game object to be drawn
--   void QueueDraw(GameObject, uint drawOrder, bool cameraEnabled)
+-   void DrawObject(GameObject, uint drawOrder, bool cameraEnabled)
     -   Queues the game object to be drawn in a given draw order

 ##  GameScene